gobravedave/C4-Plantuml-Helper/discovery.md

 Great range of diagrams including a [C4 Model template](https://www.lucidchart.com/pages/templates/c-4-model-example?search=c4}).

-Lucidchart is pitched at being a cheaper replacement for Viso.. which I am sure it is.. but it missed the mark for me in being able to support the doc-as-code concept.
+Lucidchart is pitched at being a cheaper replacement for Viso, which I am sure it is, but it missed the mark for me in being able to support the concept of diagrams-as-code.

 Confluence is an option for you via the [Lucidchart Diagrams Connector](https://marketplace.atlassian.com/vendors/350257/lucid) plug-in.